Search News Releases

 Attorney General Kamala D. Harris

 On January 3, 2011, Kamala D. Harris was sworn in as the 32nd Attorney General of the State of California.
+On November 4, 2014 she was re-elected to a second term in office.
 She is the first woman, the first African American, and the first South Asian to hold the office in the history of California.

 As chief law enforcement officer for the state, Attorney General Harris has focused on combating transnational gangs that are trafficking guns, drugs, and human beings throughout California.
-She has worked to increase the adoption of technology and data-driven policing to assist law enforcement in the efficient investigation and prosecution of crime, and has traveled to every region of California to expand partnerships with local law enforcement.
+She has fought to reduce truancy among California’s elementary school students and ensure that every California child can exercise their constitutional right to an education.
+Attorney General Harris has worked to increase the adoption of technology and data-driven policing to assist law enforcement in the efficient investigation and prosecution of crime, and has traveled to every region of California to expand partnerships with local law enforcement.
+And she established the California Department of Justice Division of Recidivism Reduction and Re-entry to reduce crime by getting offenders back on track to productive, law-abiding lives.

 Attorney General Harris has aggressively defended the rights of consumers.
 She has forged innovative agreements with the technology industry to improve privacy protections and strengthen online safety for consumers across the country and has established new prosecutorial teams dedicated to fighting piracy and crimes committed online.
 She has also fought to preserve California’s natural resources, ensure marriage equality for all Californians, and defend the Affordable Care Act.